ARC module

 - Add the

-symbol with a score of -2.0 - Optionally adjust DMARC policy violations if
+ARC_ALLOW_TRUSTEDsymbol with a score of -2.0 - If

-This is particularly useful for legitimate email forwarding services that may alter messages in ways that break DMARC alignment, but can be trusted based on their ARC signatures.
+This is particularly useful for legitimate email forwarding services that may alter messages in ways that break DKIM signatures, but can be trusted based on their ARC signatures.

 # local.d/arc.conf